cisco-ce/roomos.cisco.com/doc/TechDocs/HttpApi.md

 This guide describes how to talk to a Cisco device with plain, connection-less HTTP(S) calls (not web socket), also called the "putxml" API.

-This method is very useful if you do not want to keep a long-running web socket connection alive, but simply need to do periodical queries or commands.
+This is one of the simplest and oldest API methods, but it is very useful if you do not want to keep a long-running web socket connection alive, but simply need to do periodical queries or commands.

 **Note**: This is not a cloud API using Control Hub, but a direct client-to-device API that requires that you are on the same network as the video device.